 The SFSYO embarked on its first European tour in 1986, where it was awarded the world's highest honor for a young musician's orchestral ensemble, the City of Vienna Prize, at the 15th International Youth and Music Festival.
 In the summer of 1989, the SFSYO made its first tour of Asia with performances in Hong Kong, Singapore, and Malaysia.
 During the summer of 1992 the ensemble performed in Italy, Spain, and France, including a performance at one of the world's most prestigious festivals, Aix-en-Provence.
 In 1995, a three-week tour included concerts at Leipzig's Gewandhaus (in a concert broadcast live on German radio) and Amsterdam's renowned Concertgebouw.
 The SFSYO returned once again to Europe during the summer of 1998, with debuts at the Cité de la Musique in Paris and the Dvořák Hall in Prague in addition to a return engagement at the Concertgebouw in Amsterdam.
 In celebration of its 20th Anniversary Season, the SFSYO embarked on its sixth international tour in June 2001, with concerts in Russia, Lithuania, and Ireland.
+That year the Youth

-The Youth Orchestra made its debut at the Great Hall of the Moscow Conservatory, performing Prokofiev's Fifth Symphony.
-Upon invitation by Valery Gergiev, the SFSYO performed at the prestigious "Stars of the White Nights" Festival in St. Petersburg in the famed Mariinsky Theater.
-The tour's closing concert in Dublin was broadcast live across the nation on Lyric FM, Ireland's national classical radio station.
+Orchestra made its debut at the Great Hall of the Moscow Conservatory, performing Prokofiev's Fifth Symphony.
+Upon invitation by Valery Gergiev, the SFSYO also performed at the prestigious "Stars of the White Nights" Festival in St. Petersburg in the famed Mariinsky Theater.
+The tour's closing concert in Dublin was broadcast live across Ireland on Lyric FM, the country's national classical radio station.
 In July 2004, the SFSYO embarked on its seventh international tour, performing in many of Europe's most venerable concert halls such as Vienna's Musikverein, Amsterdam's Concertgebouw, and Paris' Théâtre des Champs-Élysées.
 The Orchestra made its debut in Berlin, appeared in Germany's prestigious Rheingau Festival, and performed in two acclaimed French summer music festivals in Lyon and St. Riquier.
-Their tour in the summer of 2008 included debuts at the Berlin Philharmonie, the Munich Philharmonie, and Prague's opulent Smetana Hall.
+Their tour in the summer of 2008 included debuts at the Berlin Philharmonie, the Munich Philharmonie, and Prague's Smetana Hall, and the 2012 tour of Berlin resulted in them winning the ASCAP Award for Adventurous Programming of American music on foreign tours (2011-12).

 The SFSYO was accorded a prestigious honor in the summer of 1995 when it was selected by the BBC in London to kick off the season broadcast of its "Youth Orchestras of the World" radio series.
 Audiences throughout Europe were treated to Mahler's Symphony No. 5 (recorded live in Davies Symphony Hall in May 1994), and the SFSYO's March 1995 performance of Bartók's Suite from The Miraculous Mandarin.
 Other SFSYO recordings include a special two-disc commemorative set released in the 1991-92 season celebrating its 10th anniversary and featuring live concert recordings from 1982-1991.
 A third recording, from the SFSYO's celebrated performance at the Amsterdam Concertgebouw during the 1995 European tour, was released in the spring of 1997 to rave reviews.
 In May 1999 the SFSYO released its fourth disc, Rachmaninoff's Symphony No. 2, recorded live in Prague's Dvořák Hall during the SFSYO's 1998 European tour.
 Their fifth recording, a 20th Anniversary CD, was released in 2001.
-A recording of Mahler's Symphony No. 1, recorded in the Orchestra's appearance at the Berlin Phiharmonie in July 2012, was recently released by SFS Media (the SFSYO's first on the SFS' in-house media label).
+A recording of Mahler's Symphony No. 1, recorded in the Orchestra's appearance at the Berlin Phiharmonie in July 2012, was recently released by SFS Media, the SFSYO's first on the SFS' in-house media label.